backupbrew/switchbrew/HID services.md

 Reads from the specified controller's spi-flash.
 The input size is the original size without page-alignment.
 The TransferMemory permissions is RW-.

+This doesn't seem to be usable?

+## GetAbstractedPadHandles

+Takes a type-0xA output buffer containing an array of u64 **AbstractedPadHandle** and returns an output s32 for total entries.

+Returns a handle for each controller detected by the system.

 ## AttachHdlsWorkBuffer